You can do a lot on just a unicycle and as such unicycling consists of a wide

 Street riders hit the city and use urban environments to perform their tricks.
 Riders typically do variations of spinning and flipping their unicycle down stairs and drops, along with grinding ledges and rails.

-Higher and farther with big hops, gaps and drops: that is trial.
-Trial riders negotiate a difficult obstacle course consisting of technically difficult moves like landing and riding across small surfaces.
+Higher and farther with big hops, gaps and drops: that is trials.
+Trials riders negotiate a difficult obstacle course consisting of technical moves like landing and riding across skinny rails and other surfaces.

 Distance riding is a great way to explore the world.
 Many riders spend their holidays touring the world via unicycle.
-In competition, riders race for various distances such as the marathon.
+In competition, riders race for various distances such as the 10k and marathon (42k).

 Faster, faster and faster.
-Unicyclists race common distances like 100m, 400m, 800m.
-There's a wide variety of races apart from standard riding, such as wheel-walking, riding one footed.
+Unicyclists race common distances like 100m, 400m, 800m on an athletic track.
+There are a wide variety of races along with standard riding, such as wheel-walking and riding one footed.

-Hockey puts in team spirit to unicycling.
+Hockey puts the team spirit into unicycling.
 Hockey is an energetic game, where much action and tension takes place.

 Playing basketball on a unicycle is quite interesting and beloved by the audience because it brings tension and fast changeovers.